‘Open up New Bridges’

 Four cadets in the club recently had a chance to get an idea of the opportunities that await them outside of VMI when they attended a conference in Washington, D.C., specifically designed for minority students.

 Lt.
-Col. Wakeel Idewu, associate professor of civil and environmental engineering, accompanied Arthur Johnson ’20, Miyah Boyd ’20, Oladukun Ekundayo ’19, and Holly Njabo ’20 to the 31st BEYA STEM Global Competitiveness Conference, held Feb.
+Col. Wakeel Idewu, associate professor of civil and environmental engineering, accompanied Arthur Johnson ’20, Miyah Boyd ’20, Oladokun Ekundayo ’19, and Holly Njabo ’20 to the 31st BEYA STEM Global Competitiveness Conference, held Feb.
 9-11.

 In addition to attending conferences, the members of NSBE also work to encourage the next generation of young engineers through STEM-based outreach to local youth.
 NSBE also sponsors a fashion show each April so cadets can hone their skills in professional dress and customs.